coderefinery/installation/content/conda.md

 - Follow [regular installation instructions](https://conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation)
   for your operating system.
 - Make sure selecting:
-    - installing just for you
+    - "Installing just for you"
     - "Add miniconda3 to my PATH environment variable"
     - "Register Miniconda3 as my default Python 3.9"

 ### If you have Anaconda and you are using it regularly

-You can use your existing Anaconda install and create the Coderefinery environment as the {ref}`next page <conda-environment>` says.
+You can use your existing Anaconda installation and inside follow: {ref}`conda-environment`.

 Or, you can probably go through most of the workshop and most of the packages that we will need already are part of Anaconda.
 If some package is